-Some of the Nephilim are actually fairly good cards that see some play in some Commander decks.
-It is a shame that they were not Legendary Creatures, as a couple of them could have been very playable Commanders.
+Some of the Nephilims are actually fairly good cards that see some play in Commander decks.
+It is a shame that the Nephilims were not Legendary Creatures, as a couple of them could have been very playable four color Commanders.
 Magic the Gathering head designer Mark Rosewater - better known as MaRo - wished they had made them Legendary in the first place.

-So, we have these 5 Nephilim.
-Let's take a look at each of them and their overall playability, even as unofficial Commanders.
+So, we have these five Nephilims.
+Let's take a look at each of them and their overall playability, even as unofficial Legendary creatures and Commanders.

 The best sort of deck for a card like this would be one like a Maze's End build with Child of Alara as its Commander.
 Such a ramp deck that has Maze's End for its win condition would be happy to have a card like this who could make a whole bunch of tokens to either hold down the fort or serve as an alternate win condition.
 For those unfamiliar with Maze's End, its primary purpose is to pull Guildgates out of the deck.
 When it and all 10 gates are on the field, you win the game.
 Building up an army of Sand creature tokens while working to accomplish this goal is definitely good.